-Page last updated: 6 January 2017
+Page last updated: 20 December 2017

 Ezetimibe is listed on the Pharmaceutical Benefits Scheme (PBS) for the treatment of high cholesterol in certain patient populations.
 Ezetimibe is used to lower high cholesterol with the goal of reducing the risk of cardiovascular events such as heart attacks and stroke.
 In 2003, the Pharmaceutical Benefits Advisory Committee (PBAC) recommended the listing of ezetimibe on the PBS based on a comparison of data on lipid levels available at the time.
 Longer term studies are needed to assess whether reduction of lipid levels with ezetimibe actually results in fewer cardiovascular events.

-Consultation on Draft Terms of Reference (closed)
+Terms of Reference

-Final Terms of Reference
+The Terms of Reference for the Review were:

 - Review recent clinical guidelines for the treatment of hypercholesterolaemia and compare this to how ezetimibe is currently used on the PBS.